xatsai/100hire-test/playbook.md

 ### 1. Most insights are based on Google AI Overviews.
 ChatGPT and Perplexity use different retrieval logic, so cross-platform assumptions may not hold.

-### 2. Many insights are for establish brands assuming existing visibility.
+### 2. Many insights are for established brands, assuming existing visibility.
 So new or small brands may find it difficult to implement.

 ### 3. AI systems are evolving quickly, which means current patterns and best practices may become outdated soon.